 When we represent an entity, the rules generally vary regarding to whom we owe our duty of loyalty and confidentiality.
 In the interest of clarity, we are stating our understanding of the relationship.

-- When we represent a fiduciary (e.g., the guardian or custodian for a Protected Person, the trustee of a trust, or the personal representative of a probate estate), unless there is a specific written agreement to the contrary, it is to be presumed that we are representing the fiduciary as fiduciary, and the terms of Section 8 apply.
+- c.
+When we represent a fiduciary (e.g., the guardian or custodian for a Protected Person, the trustee of a trust, or the personal representative of a probate estate), unless there is a specific written agreement to the contrary, it is to be presumed that we are representing the fiduciary as fiduciary, and the terms of § 9 apply.
 If there is a clearly written agreement that we are to represent the fiduciary, individually, against claims of the estate or of the beneficiaries, then we owe no more duty to the estate or to its beneficiaries than we would owe to a stranger.

 A fiduciary-attorney is one who is acting as attorney or counselor for the fiduciary in his/her fiduciary capacity (as opposed to acting as attorney or counselor of the fiduciary in his/her individual capacity), whose fees are paid by the estate rather than by the fiduciary from his own funds or whose fees are paid indirectly by the estate through reimbursement to the fiduciary, and who does not have a written fee agreement stating that he is an attorney for the fiduciary in his individual capacity.

 The fiduciary-attorney owes a duty to the estate, to the beneficiaries thereof, and to any court of competent jurisdiction to disclose any knowledge of material breach of fiduciary duty.
-A breach by an employee of a fiduciary, which breach is corrected within a reasonable time after discovery thereof may reasonably be
+A breach by an employee of a fiduciary, which breach is corrected within a reasonable time after discovery thereof, may reasonably be

 Any attorney retained by the fiduciary is specifically authorized to consult with another attorney or with a judicial authority regarding the possibility of a breach of fiduciary duty and his/her duty to disclose the same as provided above.
 Such consultation is to be confidential and subject to the attorney-client privilege as between the fiduciary attorney and the person with whom he/she is consulting.